 The Borderlands 3 trailer has been dissected by the internet quite a bit already.
 It is just a simple trailer, but it reveals enough to ascertain certain facts.
 Borderlands 3 is built in UE4 (Unreal Engine 4) so it should run great right from release, even on older GPUs.
 If it doesn’t, again…finger points to Gearbox.
 It is still using cell shaded artistry.
 Ok, fine.
 Procedural generation to achieve the “billion guns”.
 Not acceptable.
 I am not sure why this entertains some of you.

 Procedural generation should ring the equivalent sound of “hey let’s go eat at the penny buffet“.
 Except it’s not a penny, it is whatever the game costs.
 And buffets suck.
 Know how many Food Network shows there are about Buffetts?
 Zero.
 Know how many chefs are successful because of their buffets?
 None.
 Procedural generation is like creating something from a “buffet” of options.
 The object in question (in this case the guns in BL3) being generated can only be randomized from a set of finite options.
 Just like you can assemble any salad at a buffet within the given options of ingredients at the salad bar.
 Unfortunately in all examples from gaming history, the more options = the dumber the A.I. =the duller the content and shallower the story.
 This ends up translating into repetitive gameplay and really un-entertaining storylines.
-Again, just like a buffet, you most likely have a lot of options, but all-together, everything pretty much sucks.
+Again, just like a buffet, you most likely have a lot of options, but overall, everything pretty much sucks.
 In Borderlands 3 we can see they added “legs” to the buffet of options that a gun can contain.
 Funny buffet option.

 So far Pitchford has mentioned that he is against monetization of loot boxes.
 I have a hypothesis that there will definitely be some lame system to get extra cash from consumers.
 A simple “CEO tweet of an apology”, maybe 500 in game caps, and you’ll accept it. *(Update: Even better…Cosmetic transactions…)